WordPress/gutenberg/docs/how-to-guides/themes/theme-json.md

 }
 ```

-- Disable border radius for the button block (borders only work in the plugin so far):
+- Disable border radius for the button block:

 ```json
 {